A Review of the Macrofactor Macro-Tracking App (in 2025)

 - I tested the app myself, and I found a small problem for our (naturally thin) audience.
 It was underestimating how many calories we need to eat to gain weight.
 The calorie recommendations are self-correcting, but it could still cause a couple of weeks of stalled progress.
 I let Greg know, he agreed, and he fixed it in the next update.

-- One of our team members, Sunny, was trying to lose fat.
-He agreed to test all the popular calorie-tracking apps while doing so.
+- One of our team members, Sunny, used Macrofactor for his cut.
+He also tested all the other popular calorie-tracking apps.
 I asked him to take notes and pick his favourite.
 He wound up choosing Macrofactor.
-Since then, he’s also used it to help him bulk up.
+Since then, he’s also used it for bulking.

 - We let our newsletter know about Macrofactor, and over 100 guys signed up to try it.
-Since then, we’ve run around 300 clients through it.
-I’ve been asking them for feedback for three years now.
-The response has been overwhelmingly positive, though some common criticisms came up.
+Since then, we’ve run over 500 more clients through it, monitoring their progress as they went.
+It works great and people love it, though some common criticisms came up.
 More on that in a second.

 In the end, we agreed to become affiliates.
 I think Macrofactor is the best calorie-tracking app on the market.
 Our entire team agrees, as do our members.
 If you want to try it for yourself, it has a free trial.
 You can get an extended trial with the coupon code “b2b”.